candlefinance/cache/README.md

 npm i @candlefinance/cache
 ```

-2. Add to your Podfile
+2. Add to your target in your Podfile if you get an error
 ```ruby
 pod 'PINCache', :modular_headers => true
 ```